After 27 years, authorities identify woman whose remains were found along Gilgo Beach parkway

 HAUPPAUGE, N.Y.
-(AP) — A woman whose remains were among discoveries that became known as the Gilgo Beach killings has been identified after 27 years, authorities said Friday.
+(AP) — A woman whose remains were among discoveries that became known as the Gilgo Beach killings has been identified after 27 years, authorities said Friday, disclosing the latest in a series of recent revelations about the long-cold case.

 Known until now to the public only as “Jane Doe No. 7,” she was Karen Vergata, 34, Suffolk County District Attorney Ray Tierney told a news conference.

-Her family last heard from her on Valentine’s Day in 1996, when she called her father on his birthday, according to a 2017 court decision that declared her presumptively dead.
+Her family last heard from her on Valentine’s Day in 1996, when she called her father on his birthday, according to court papers he filed in 2015 seeking to have her declared presumptively dead.

+The filing lays out years of relatives' and attorneys' efforts to find her and says Suffolk County police contacted the family as far back as 1997 about an unidentified woman's death.
+It was not immediately clear whether that woman was indeed Vergata, whose then-unidentified remains had been found the prior year.

+Tierney credited a recent reinvestigation and new DNA sampling with finally establishing who she was.
+Yet much remains unclear about the investigative turns of a case that bedeviled detectives for over a decade and was beset by clashes among law enforcement agencies and changes in their leadership.

-Friday's development was part of a reinvestigation that, last month, spurred the first arrest in connection with the long-unsolved string of killings that emerged when remains of 10 people were found over a decade ago along a coastal parkway in Gilgo Beach, on Long Island in New York.
+Friday's development was part of a reinvestigation that, last month, spurred the first arrest in connection with the long-unsolved string of killings of 10 people whose remains were found over a decade ago along a coastal parkway in Gilgo Beach on New York's Long Island.

 But it is unclear whether Vergata's death might ever be tied to the ongoing case against Rex Heuermann, an architect who has been charged with three of the killings and named the prime suspect in a fourth.
-Tierney declined to comment on “what, if any, suspects we developed” in Vergata’s death.
+Tierney declined to comment on “what, if any, suspects" were developed in Vergata’s death.

 Some of Vergata's remains were discovered in 1996 on Fire Island.
 More of her bones were found in 2011 near Gilgo Beach, more than 20 miles (32 kilometers) west of the original location.

+A woman with a “troubled lifestyle,” in the words of father Dominic Vergata, she was living in a rented room in Manhattan's then-gritty Hell's Kitchen neighborhood.

+Child-welfare officials had taken her two sons from her, and they had been adopted by a foster mother.
+She had not seen the young boys since 1992, but she visited her father and brother frequently, her father said in sworn statements in the court proceeding that sought to have her declared legally dead.

-Vergata lived in Manhattan, Tierney said.
-He said investigators believed she was working as an escort; most of the other victims in the Gilgo Beach killings also were sex workers.
+Karen Vergata had been arrested numerous times, according to documents in the court papers, which don't specify the charges or outcomes.
+Tierney said investigators believe she was working as an escort.
+Most of the other victims in the Gilgo Beach killings also were sex workers.

-No missing persons report was filed when Vergata disappeared, Tierney said.
-However, her father, Dominic Vergata, said in court papers that he hired an investigator, alerted law enforcement agencies and contacted her acquaintances to try to find her, according to the court decision that declared her legally dead.
-It was not clear when the father undertook those efforts.
-He died in December, according to an obituary.
+Vergata was behind bars again when she called her father for what would be the last time on Feb.
+14, 1996, seeming “very troubled,” he said.

+“As the year began to progress, and no one in the family had heard from Karen, nor had been able to make contact with her, I became increasingly worried,” he added.

 A new investigative task force, formed last year to investigate the Gilgo Beach killings, developed a DNA profile of the woman whom investigators called Jane Doe No. 7, Tierney said.
-Then the FBI used genetic genealogy techniques to identify her tentatively as Karen Vergata and the task force obtained a relative’s DNA to cement the identification in October, he said.
+Then the FBI used genetic genealogy techniques to identify her tentatively as Vergata and used a relative’s DNA to cement the identification in October, he said.

-“It’s important that we remember and honor not only Ms. Vergata but all the victims on Gilgo Beach,” the prosecutor said, adding that the investigation into all of their deaths continues.
+“It’s important that we remember and honor not only Ms. Vergata but all the victims on Gilgo Beach,” the prosecutor said.
 He declined to answer any questions at the news conference.

-Authorities have yet to identify some other victims, including a woman whom investigators nicknamed “Peaches,” after a tattoo on her body.
-Some of her remains were discovered stuffed inside a plastic tub in Hempstead Lake State Park in 1997; others turned up near Gilgo Beach in 2011, along with the remains of an unidentified toddler believed to be her daughter.

 Tierney said authorities held off releasing Vergata's name while contacting her relatives and furthering their investigation, which led last month to Heuermann's arrest in the deaths of Melissa Barthelemy, Megan Waterman and Amber Lynn Costello.
 Prosecutors say they also are working to charge him with the death of a fourth woman, Maureen Brainard-Barnes, but they have not yet done so.